jamesnswithers/octane-story-creator-action/README.md

 /octane create <type> "optional title"
 ```

-The Action will create a ticket and comment in the Pull Request the ticket reference.
+The Action will create a story and comment in the Pull Request the story reference.

-If left blank, the title for the Octane ticket will be taken from the title of the Pull Request.
+If left blank, the title for the Octane story will be taken from the title of the Pull Request.

 ### Types
 You can specify one of three types; `story`, `defect` and `quality`.